 A lot of bias can hide behind rejections based on ‘cultural fit’.
 While it is important for retention that a candidate is a good fit with the team, it’s very difficult to gauge that fit with just a few meetings.

 For example, excessive confidence in an interview can be seen as a positive attribute for a male candidate, but be misconstrued as bossiness or ego for a female candidate.
 Her rejection could be justified by claiming her to be a poor cultural fit.

 Keep a record of all of your employees and determine objective data points like education, source of hire, years in the industry or anything that might affect their performance.
 Determine who your top performers are and start looking for trends in the data.
 That way, if you have an applicant who aligns with these criteria, you can gauge whether they are a true fit with actual data instead of with just a gut feeling.

-Source candidates faster with ZoomInfo’s Growth Acceleration Platform.
+Source candidates faster with ZoomInfo’s recruiting platform.
 Contact us today to learn more.